 On-premise video security solutions are hard to access remotely and securely.
-On the other hand, many organizations that have adopted cloud surveillance systems have encountered that having all the cameras stream footage simultaneously to the cloud consumes more WAN bandwidth than their networks can accommodate, making it expensive or impossible to scale.
+On the other hand, many organizations that have adopted cloud surveillance systems have encountered that having all the cameras stream footage simultaneously to the cloud consumes more bandwidth than their networks can accommodate, making it expensive or impossible to scale.
 Verkada’s hybrid-cloud camera architecture bridges the gap to deliver the best of both worlds.

 Rethinking Cloud-Based Surveillance with Hybrid Cloud Architecture

 In order to provide organizations with the best user experience, but still keep bandwidth limitations in mind, the Verkada team built an interface that operates on a camera’s “steady state”.
-In this steady state, Verkada cameras send a constant metadata stream consisting of encrypted thumbnail images, related metadata (including analytics) to the cloud approximately once every 20 seconds using a WAN bandwidth uplink of no more than 20 kbps per camera.
+In this steady state, Verkada cameras send a constant metadata stream consisting of encrypted thumbnail images, related metadata (including analytics) to the cloud approximately once every 20 seconds using a bandwidth uplink of no more than 20 kbps per camera.

 With a bandwidth footprint of 20 kbps per camera, an organization can have over 100 cameras on the same connection (~ only 2mbps) in contrast with one traditional cloud camera which tend to stream at 1-2 mbps.